jeff-160/Potato/README.md

 2. Run the build.bat file located in the root directory
 3. Enter a project name when prompted, and a compilation and .cpp file will be generated

-A complete Potato project will be structured as such.
+A complete Potato project folder will be structured as such.
 ```
 [Root Directory]/
     |